dogopequi/DogoECS/README.md

 To remove the component it's very similar as adding one:
 - YourEntity->RemoveComponent<YourClassType>(Component->GetComponentID_ui64());

 This function doesn't actually deallocate memory, it simply tells the ECS to not use this component and deassociates the EntityID to a 0.
 Soon I want to add a mechanicsm to sort the vector by its Use flag.
+I will probably remove the UUID parameter and just make it a const auto& Component.

 Calling DG_ComponentManager::Update() will call every used component in memory by order of type.
 Soon I want to add a way for the user to define an order of Update.